Sunday, 2 April 2017

 At Prime and the Hours the antiphons, Ego daemoninum etc., are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of Ps.
 118. At Prime the Dominical preces are sung.

 Mass is sung after Terce.
 The ministers wear folded chasubles.
 The Gloria is not sung.
-The second collect is for the Church, Ecclesiae.
+The second collect is of St. Francis of Paula.
 There is no third collect in Passiontide.
 As usual in Lent a Tract is sung after the Gradual.
 The Creed is sung, the preface is of the Cross and the dismissal is Benedicamus Domino sung by the deacon whilst facing the celebrant and altar.

 Art: Jerome Nadal